Ensembl/amr-portal/frontend/src/content/about.md

 ---
 title: About the portal
-tags: about
+tags: usage
 layout: "layouts/documentation.njk"
 ---
 # About the portal

 The AMR (antimicrobial resistance) Portal is a collaboration between EMBL-EBI research and service teams alongside Imperial College London to deliver a new way to access and explore AMR phenotype and genotype annotations through a user-friendly interface.
 Data within the portal is taken from the MRC project CABBAGE (Comprehensive Assessment of Bacterial-Based AMR prediction from Genotypes) and represents the largest public AMR dataset in a reconciled, uniform format.
 AMR represents a major growing concern to public health predicted to cause over 2M deaths per year by 2050, with the Global South facing a disproportionate burden of AMR.
 It increases the risk of untreatable bacterial infections whilst increasing the chance of complications from essential medical procedures from childbirth to transplants.

 ## CABBAGE

-The Comprehensive Assessment of Bacterial-Based Antimicrobial resistance prediction from GEnotypes (CABBAGE) collects and curates all publicly available data containing both NGS information and AMR information, transforming it into a standard format.
-During a pilot project researchers collected more than three times as much data as is currently available from the single largest public database.
-The group's aim is to automate its normalisation processes so that the results of future studies can be directly incorporated into EMBL-EBI resources, and work with stakeholders such as the World Health Organisation to facilitate the adoption of our standards.
-It is due to the uniformity of these data that the EMBL-EBI teams have been able to create the portal.
+The Comprehensive Assessment of Bacterial-Based Antimicrobial resistance prediction from GEnotypes (CABBAGE) project aims to provide a unified AMR phenotype–genotype database for the WHO Bacterial Priority Pathogens (currently following the 2017 WHO list).
+The database integrates genotype–phenotype information extracted from public resources (PATRIC, NCBI antibiograms, NARMS, NDARO, CDC, COMPARE, PathogenWatch, Microreact, and PubMLST) as well as large datasets obtained from the literature.
+Isolate metadata such as collection year and country were also retrieved from the BioSample database when missing from the original sources.

+Each entry in the database is defined by an isolate BioSample ID and an antibiotic name, and includes either a measurement value (MIC or disk diffusion zone diameter), an SIR phenotype, or both.
+Additional SIR phenotype inferences were performed using the latest CLSI and EUCAST breakpoint values through the [AMR R package (v3.0.0)](https://amr-for-r.org/).

+To ensure comparability across sources, several data standardisation steps were applied.
+For example, antibiotic abbreviations were converted to full names using a single naming scheme.
+Further curation steps improved data quality, such as removing erroneous measurements and correcting AST method labels.
+A de-duplication process was finally implemented to merge duplicate entries and remove unresolved phenotype conflicts originating from different sources.

+Please note that not all entries have been manually curated, only those that were clearly inconsistent or conflicted.
+CABBAGE will continue to be refined as new data are added.
+The current version of the database contains 1.7M entries, representing 171k isolates.

 ## AllTheBacteria